Where your renters insurance might leave you exposed.

 If you share your rented space with a roommate, it’s important to understand that your policy will not automatically provide coverage for their belongings.
 If your roommate wants protection, then you have some options.
 You can opt for a joint policy that will offer coverage for multiple renters.
 However, if you choose this option, please be aware that you may be paying for unnecessary coverage, especially if your roommate owns high-value items.
 This coverage option can also cause issues if you or your roommate decides to move out.
 Generally, roommates are encouraged to secure their own renters policies to avoid unnecessary complications.

 These are some of the things that your renters insurance policy will not cover.
 Do you have additional questions about your renters coverage?
-If so, then contact the experts at the Scavone Insurance Center in White Plains, New York today.
+If so, then contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York today.